Peperomia hope [pep-er-ROH-mee-uh, HOPE] is a hybrid between peperomia quadrifolia and peperomia deppeana.

 peperomia hope Soil and Transplanting

-The plant grows well in a look, well-drained, very rich potting soil mix with a ph of 6 to 6.6 (50% peat moss/ 50% perlite).
+The plant grows well in a look, well-draining soil or very rich potting soil mix with good drainage and a pH of 6 to 6.6 (50% peat moss/ 50% perlite).

-While they don’t generally require repotting, it is better to repot them when they become too large for their container in which they were initially planted.
+While they don’t generally require repotting, repotting is better when they become too large for the container in which they were initially planted.

 For best results, grow the plant in a light porous soil mixture with part perlite to make sure the roots receive ample air circulation.

 Grooming and Maintenance

-One of the highly sought-out indoor plants, peperomia hope requires some pruning.
+One of the highly sought-after indoor plants, peperomia hope, requires some pruning.

-When the light green leaves on the trailing stems start outgrowing its container, it is time for some leaf-cutting.
+When the light green leaves on the trailing stems start outgrowing their container, it is time for some leaf-cutting.

 In spring, repot the house plant to refresh the soil.

-Keeps the plant in a small pot as they generally like small spaces.
+Keep these low maintenance plants in a small pot, as they generally like small spaces.

 If you want to change the container after repotting, don’t go more than one pot size up.

 How to Propagate Hope Peperomia

-The easiest propagation method for Peperomia hope is through the use of leaf cuttings.
+The easiest propagation method for Peperomia hope is through leaf cuttings.

-Remove the large succulent leaves with their petioles and plant them in fresh soil.
+Remove the large succulent leaves with their petioles or little stem that attaches the leaf to the main stem and plant them in fresh soil.

 Peperomia Hope Plant Pest or Diseases

 Hope Peperomia plants are vulnerable to a few pests and diseases.
 Common sap-sucking pests like aphids, mealybugs, and scales love these plants.

-The remedy of this problem is simple as you’ll have to move the plant to more shade.
+The remedy to this problem is simple as you’ll have to move the plant to more shade.

 If the Hope peperomia faces excessive watering, it will start showing discolored leaves and flowers.
 For this, water the plant when the soil is dry.